sankaranarayananMG/BUS-BOOKING-IN-PYTHON/README.md

-open the project folder after  that you can see manage.py file, then right-click on your pc select the option OPEN TERMINAL HERE, after the termian open add some command such as( python manage.py runserver ) That's the command to open the project, after thet the terminal show the ip address just copy and past in your browser after thet your project will ssuccessfully run on your browser
+open the project folder after  that you can see manage.py file, then right-click on your pc select the option OPEN TERMINAL HERE, after the termian open add some command such as( python manage.py runserver ) That's the command to open the project, after thet the terminal show the ip address just copy and past in your browser after thet your project will successfully run on your browser

 # ERROR-FIX
 ( python manage.py runserver ) That's the command to open the project,